Topological invariance of Liouville structures for taut foliations and Anosov flows

 \subsection{Liouville structures arising from foliations}

-To study weak foliations of Anosov flows and invariants thereof, the natural class of foliations to consider is that of (everywhere) taut $C^0$ or $C^1$ foliations.
-Hereafter, we will consider foliations of class $C^{0+}$ in the sense that leaves are $C^1$-immersed and the tangent distribution is $C^0$.
-By slight abuse of notation, we will abbreviate this and refer henceforth to \emph{$C^0$-foliations}.
+To study weak foliations of Anosov flows and invariants thereof, the natural class of foliations to consider is that of taut $C^1$-foliations.
+Hereafter, we will consider foliations of class $C^1$, in the sense that they are defined by a $C^1$ foliated atlas; see~\cite{CC00} for the precise definition.
+In particular, the leaves are $C^1$-immersed and the tangent distribution is $C^0$ and \emph{uniquely} integrable.
 We will even consider a special class of taut foliations that are called \emph{hypertaut} in~\cite{Mas24}: